Finding The Most Comfortable Sandals for Walking

 Water sandals also have excellent traction, which is usually provided by rubber outsoles.
-This makes it safer to traverse wet rocks, move around on a boat that has water, or walk down a riverbank.
+This makes it safer to traverse wet rocks, move around on a boat that has water inside, or walking down a riverbank.

 Do you want walking sandals for travel?

-Many travelers opt for sandals because they are lightweight, comfortable, and easy-to-store in a suitcase or backpack.
+Many travelers opt for sandals because they are lightweight, comfortable and easy-to-store in a suitcase or backpack.
+With a wide range of options available on the market, they can cater to any activities from kayaking and water rides to hiking.
 If you are choosing a pair of sandals for traveling, they should have the following features:

 - Low profile design so they can be stored easily

-- Stylish enough to be worn into restaurants, hotels, auditoriums, and other formal locations
+- Stylish enough to be worn to restaurants, hotels, auditoriums and other formal locations

 - Plenty of arch support and a quality midsole for comfort